maxmurdoch/flock/src/pages/index.md

 howFlockWorks:
   description: >-
     Insuring your drone flight has never been easier.
-Get covered in under 30 seconds with just a couple of taps.
+Get covered in under 30 seconds with just a few taps.
   listOfHow:
     - image: images/uploads/phone--flight-details@2x.png
       text: >-